Universality in volume law entanglement of pure quantum states: Results

 We comment on our results of the energy eigenstates from the viewpoint of ETH.
-First, the success of our formula in the non-integrable case is important from two points: (i) the corresponding thermal ``ensemble" is not the usual microcanonical ensemble (mixed state) $\rho_\mathrm{MC}$ but is rather the cTPQ state (pure state).
-Although the Page curve necessarily deviates from the volume-law slope, it always shows a universal behavior. (ii) $S_2(l)$ is a highly non-local and complicated observable.
-Therefore, we expect that our results will bring the studies of ETH to the next step, i.e.,~its non-local extension.
-Second, with regards to the extention of ETH to non-local quantities, there is a new proposal called subsystem ETH \cite{Anatoly2016}.
-In their work, the authors suggested that the volume-law slopes of the higher order REE for the energy eigenstates may be different from those of the Gibbs ensembles or the cTPQ state.
-However, we do not see the deviation of the 2RPC from \eqref{FitFunc}, which is derived for the cTPQ states, in our numerical calculations on the energy eigenstates.
-This might be because of the limitation of the system sizes, and it would be interesting to see the deviation actually occurs in larger systems.
-We also provide a discussion on this deviation in {\bf Supplementary Information}.
+First, the success of our formula in the non-integrable case is important for the following reasons: the corresponding thermal ``ensemble" is not the usual microcanonical ensemble (mixed state) but is rather a thermal pure state.
+Although the Page curve necessarily deviates from the volume-law slope, the way how it deviates always exhibits a universal behavior.
+Furthermore, $S_2(\ell)$ is a highly non-local and complicated observable.
+We thus expect that our results will bring the studies of ETH to the next step, i.e.,~its non-local extension.
+Second, with regards to the extension of ETH to non-local quantities, there are new proposals in which the effect of the energy fluctuation is incorporated \cite{Grover2015, Anatoly2016}, which is called subsystem ETH \cite{Anatoly2016}.
+In the subsystem ETH, the authors suggest that the volume-law slopes of the higher order REE for the energy eigenstates may be different from those of the Gibbs ensembles or the cTPQ state.
+We provide a discussion on this deviation in Supplementary Note~2.
+In our numerical calculations on the energy eigenstates, however, we do not see the deviation of the 2RPC from \eqref{FitFunc}, which is derived for the cTPQ states.
+This might be because of the limitation of the system sizes, and it would be interesting to see the deviation indeed occurs in larger systems.
+Indeed, this extension was recently analyzed in Ref.~\cite{TChengTarun}.
+The EE of energy eigenstates in a non-integrable model was studied there by substituting $\rho_{\rm diag}$ in Supplementary Eq.~(11) by the microcanonical density matrix (ensemble), and the result supports our generalized formula, Supplementary Eq.~(11).
 Third, the failure of our formula in the integrable cases is surprising because ETH for local observables was proved to hold for almost all eigenstates, even in integrable systems~\cite{weakETH_integrable}.
-By contrast, our results in Figs.~\ref{FigEigenstate}c,~\ref{FigEigenstate}d clearly show that almost all eigenstates actually {\it violate} formula~\eqref{FitFunc}, or non-local ETH.
+By contrast, our results in Figs.~\ref{FigEigenstate}c,~\ref{FigEigenstate}d clearly show that almost all eigenstates actually violate formula~\eqref{FitFunc}, or non-local ETH.
+A similar observation was made in Ref.~\cite{Vidmar2017}, where the EE of eigenstates in a different integrable model from ours was explicitly calculated.
+They found that the subsystem size dependence of the EE is completely different from the result by Page, where the EE is close to its maximum value~\cite{Page:1993df}.
+Their result is consistent with our finding that the 2REE of an integrable model is qualitatively different from that of a non-integrable model.

-\section{Numerical results for quenched states}
+\subsection{Numerical results for quenched states}

 Next, as a second example of thermal quantum states where our formula~\eqref{FitFunc} applies, we consider pure states after quantum quenches in closed quantum systems, where some parameters of their Hamiltonians are abruptly changed~\cite{PolkovnikovReview2011, Eisert_Review2015, Calabrese_quench}.
 When such states become stationary after a long time, they are considered to represent a thermal equilibrium corresponding to the Gibbs ensemble in non-integrable systems, although they do not in integrable systems because infinitely many conserved quantities block thermal behaviors~\cite{GGE2007,Biroli2010}.